laxmangene7/Skim-Seq-Population-Genotyping/README.md

 The variants called on parents were filtered so as to remove any loci with het genotype call, missing call and monomorphic loci

-#### B. Genotyping of variants identified between parents in a recombinant inbred line (RIL) population.
+#### B. Genotyping of variants identified between parents in a recombinant inbred line (RIL) population

 The SNP positions are listed in a file which is used in BCFtools:
 ```